numberplates/plateit-api-docs/actions/build-order.md

 If any products are delegated to be fulfilled by other companies, the necessary delegated packages will be created automatically.
 If the delegated company uses a different shipping provider or doesn't have the same service available, the closest match will be found and applied.

+More information about how this enpoint handles delegations can be found on [this page](/delegations/method-02.md).

 ## Example Request

 !> Requires the `orders_build` permission.